scottgal/mostlylucidweb/Mostlylucid/Markdown/lucidresume-evidence-filler.md

 The important box is not the model.
 It is the deterministic boundary after the model.

-Page labels, option text and even ledger prose are untrusted input.
+Page labels, option text and even career-record prose are untrusted input.
 A prompt can tell the model not to follow instructions embedded in those values, but a prompt is not a security boundary.
 The response still has to survive ordinary code.
 That boundary can reject invented values; it cannot prove that a malicious label